 Founded in 2002, Atlassian has quickly grown to be one of the most popular project management software vendors on the market.
-They currently serve nearly 12,000 clients worldwide and showing significant growth in market presence beginning in Q2 of 2017.
+They currently serve nearly 12,000 clients worldwide and have shown significant growth in market presence beginning in Q2 of 2017.

 One of their best selling products is JIRA — a project management and issue tracking tool for software developers (although it can also be used for projects outside of IT).
 If you’re in the market for a project management tool, you’ve probably come across the name, and JIRA may even be on your shortlist.

 JIRA is an excellent piece of software, but that doesn’t mean it’s for everyone.
 There are reasons you might love it, and reasons you might not.
 Before you sign a contract, make sure you look at some JIRA alternatives — or click the image banner to receive personalized project management software recommendations.

 What is JIRA?